-Double bedroom with 32” Freeview Emotion TV, central heating and ensuite.
+Twin bedroom with central heating and ensuite.
 The ensuite has walk-in shower with small step, wash basin and toilet.
-There is a large mirrored wardrobe for storage and a small balcony with views across the garden
+There is an open storage area, desk and chair.

 Bedroom no 6

-This double ensuite bedroom has a bay window with lovely views across the garden.
-There is an armchair, 27” Freeview TV, central heating and large chest of drawers for storage.
+This quad ensuite bedroom has 2 double beds and a bay window with lovely views across the garden.
+There is an armchair, central heating and large chest of drawers for storage.
 The ensuite has shower over bath, toilet and wash basin.

-Double bedroom with 32” Freeview Emotion TV, central heating and ensuite.
+Double bedroom with hanging area, chest of drawers, central heating and ensuite.

 Televisions in all rooms.
 Wireless internet throughout, wired internet in each bedroom.